The Nose or the Conspiracy of Mavericks: Development

-The film is inspired by the short story The Nose by Nikolai Gogol and the opera of the same name by Dmitry Shostakovich.
+The film is inspired by the short story The Nose by Nikolai Gogol and the opera of the same name by Dmitri Shostakovich.
 Their works presented avant-garde ideas that intrigued the public.
 However, the works especially the opera received meager publicity during the Stalinist government of the 1920s.
 By 1960s, the Soviet Union during the Krushchev Thaw, decided to adapt a cinematic rendition of the short story.
-Andrey Khrzhanovsky was noted as the ideal director for such an adaptation.
+Andrei Khrzhanovsky was noted as the ideal director for such an adaptation.

-A combination of censorship and correspondence with prominent patrons of the arts of the Soviet Union from Meyerhold's family to Shostakovich gave impetus for director Andrey Khrzhanovsky to create a cinematic film about liberal arts and its relationship to society.
+A combination of censorship and correspondence with prominent patrons of the arts of the Soviet Union from Meyerhold's family to Shostakovich gave impetus for director Andrei Khrzhanovsky to create a cinematic film about liberal arts and its relationship to society.
 Even despite the Thaw time period, Khrzhanovsky's 1968 short film Glass Harmonica was censored by the government.
 The initial idea for the film only started through coincidence.
-At a coincidental meeting in the street with cameraman Zhenya Chukovsky, who was the son-in-law of Dmitry Shostakovich, director Khrzhanovsky was able to establish a connection with composer Shostakovich.
+At a coincidental meeting in the street with cameraman Zhenya Chukovsky, who was the son-in-law of Dmitri Shostakovich, director Khrzhanovsky was able to establish a connection with composer Shostakovich.
 Director Khrzhanovsky pitched the idea of adapting the composer's opera The Nose in a cinematic format.
 Shostakovich at the hospital bed sent reply back through a postcard to the director stating authorization to use the opera as the soundtrack for the film.